angelperezleon/spooky-treatment-diary/README.md

 - [ ] fix awful design style some day too
 - [ ] ability to select more than one program or preset at one time
 - [ ] future dev of replacing preset/program drop downs with a autofill box that allows multiple entries
+- [ ] Preset chain creator/selector, to group together programs into one.